okathira/ghostpdl-wasm/README.md

 ## Traceability

-Prioritizes supply‑chain traceability: pinned submodules/toolchains, published build metadata and SHA‑256 checksums, and npm provenance.
-You can verify each release by rebuilding with the same workflow and confirming that the hashes of dist/gs.js and dist/gs.wasm match, and by reviewing the CI configuration and source code.
+This project prioritizes supply‑chain traceability.
+I pin submodules and toolchains, publish build metadata and SHA‑256 checksums, and enable npm provenance.
+You can verify each release by rebuilding with the same workflow and confirming that the hashes of `dist/gs.js` and `dist/gs.wasm` match, and by reviewing the CI configuration and source code.

 ## Installation